DaymudeLab/assembly-theory/README.md

 import assembly_theory as at
 from rdkit import Chem

+# Get a mol block from a molecule's SMILES representation.
 anthracene = Chem.MolFromSmiles("c1ccc2cc3ccccc3cc2c1")
+anthracene = Chem.MolBlockFromMol(anthracene)

+# Calculate the molecule's assembly index.
 at.index(anthracene)  # 6
 ```

-See the documentation on [PyPI](https://pypi.org/project/assembly-theory/) for a complete list of functions exposed to the Python package.
+See the [`assembly_theory::python` documentation](https://docs.rs/assembly-theory/latest/assembly_theory/python) for a complete list of functions exposed to the Python package along with usage examples.

 ## Known Issues